shoui520/shoui520.github.io/docs/vn-setup.md

 9. In the "Select start-up disk" dialog box, click the little folder icon, and then click "Add".
 10. Navigate to the disc image (.ISO) for Windows XP Professional SP3, open it and then click "Choose".
 11. Now click "Start" and wait for Windows XP to boot into the installation.
 12. You will be greeted with a blue installation screen.
 Don't worry.
-Just keep hitting the ++enter++ key.
+Just keep pressing the ++enter++ key.
 13. When the initial setup is complete, Windows XP will boot into another installation screen.
 Wait it out.
 14. Before installation finishes, it will ask for your name, computer name, password.
 Just do whatever.
 I put "shoui" for every field.
 You will be asked to set a time zone too, do Tokyo because some VNs actually check for Japanese time zone.
 15. Once it finishes installation and reboots, you will be greeted with Windows XP setup.
 Enjoy the music!
 16. Click Next, then Yes, then Next, then No, then Next, then No, then put your name, then Finish.
 17. Wait until Windows XP boots into the desktop.
 Nostalgic isn't it?
-18. Turn off your Windows XP virtual machine. ++alt+f4++ > Turn Off
+18. Turn off your Windows XP virtual machine.
+Press ++alt+f4++ > Turn Off
 19. We will now increase the specs of your VM.
 Click on the VM on the left menu, then click the orange "Settings" button.
 20. Go in System > Processor, and increase the CPU core count to whatever is on the green bar.
 For me it's `2` CPUs.
 If you want to use more than 4GB of memory on this VM, enable PAE/NX too.
 21. Now go in Display and enable 3D acceleration and set video memory to `128 MB`